 Retirement may be just around the corner, but are you prepared?
 Here’s tips on how to make your move out of the workforce a smooth one.

-Your 60s are the time in which you’re most likely to retire – according to the Australian Bureau of Statistics, of the Aussies who are planning their retirement, the average age they intend to retire is 65.5 years .
-But just because you’re getting close to retirement age, doesn’t mean you can afford to stop being proactive about building your nest egg.
+According to the Australian Bureau of Statistics, of the Aussies who are planning their retirement, the average age they intend to retire is 65.5 years1.
+But just because you’re getting close to your intended retirement age, doesn’t mean you should stop being proactive about building your nest egg.

 Alternatively, you might decide to follow through with your plans, and accept that your retirement income might be smaller.
-No matter which approach you choose, keeping an open mind and a flexible approach can make it easier to adapt to the current global economic situation.
+No matter which approach you choose, keeping an open mind and a flexible approach can make it easier to adapt to economic uncertainty.

-Read on for other tips on how to save for retirement in your 60s, when leaving the workforce is just around the corner.
+Read on for other tips on how to save for the retirement lifestyle you want in your 60s, when leaving the workforce is just around the corner.

 Have a financial plan for your dream retirement